-This Official Statement is furnished by the City of Chicago (the "City") to provide information with respect to the City's General Obligation Bonds, Series 2015A (the "Series 2015A Bonds") and General Obligation Bonds, Taxable Series 2015B (the "Taxable Series 2015B Bonds" and together with the Series 2015A Bonds, the "Bonds").
+This Official Statement is furnished by the City of Chicago (the "City") to provide information with respect to the City's General Obligation Bonds, Scries 2015A (the "Series 2015A Bonds") and General Obligation Bonds, Taxable Series 2015B (the "Taxable Series 2015B Bonds" and together with the Series 2015A Bonds, the "Bonds").
 Certain capitalized terms used in this Official Statement, unless otherwise defined, are defined in APPENDIX A-"SUMMARY OF THE INDENTURES-Glossary of Terms."

-The Bonds are direct and general obligations of the City and all taxable property in the City is subject to the levy of ad valorem property taxes to pay the Bonds and the interest thereon without limitation as to rate or amount.
-The Bonds of each Series shall be payable, as to principal and interest, from any moneys, revenues, receipts, income, assets or funds of the City legally available for such purpose, including, but not limited to, the proceeds allocable to such Series of a direct annual tax levied by the City in the Bond Ordinance (hereinafter defined) upon all taxable property located in the City sufficient to pay the principal of and interest on the Bonds.
-The City has pledged its full faith and credit to the payment of the Bonds.
+The Bonds arc direct and general obligations of the City and all taxable property in the City is subject to the levy of ad valorem property taxes to pay the Bonds and the interest thereon without limitation as lo rate or amount.
+The Bonds of each Series shall be payable, as lo principal and interest, from any moneys, revenues, receipts, income, assets or funds of the City legally available for such purpose, including, but not limited to, the proceeds allocable to such Scries of a direct annual tax levied by the City in the Bond Ordinance (hereinafter defined) upon all taxable property located in the City sufficient to pay the principal of and interest on the Bonds.
+The Cily has pledged its full faith and credit to the payment of the Bonds.
 See "SECURITY FOR THE BONDS."

-The proceeds of the Bonds will be used to (1) repay indebtedness incurred by the City under its Short Term Borrowing Program (as defined herein); (11) fund the cost of terminating the sale/leaseback of the Orange Line rapid transit rail line; (iii) reimburse the City's General Fund for the cost of terminating an interest rate swap associated with the City's sales tax revenue bonds; (1v) fund capitalized interest on the Bonds; and (v) pay costs of issuance of the Bonds See "PLAN OF FINANCING" and "SOURCES AND USES OF FUNDS."
+The proceeds of the Bonds will be used to (l) repay indebtedness incurred by the City under its Short Term Borrowing Program (as defined herein); (n) fund the cost of terminating the salc/Icascback of the Orange Line rapid transit rail line; (iii) reimburse the City's General Fund for the cost of terminating an interest rate swap associated with the City's sales tax revenue bonds; (iv) fund capitalized interest on the Bonds; and (v) pay costs of issuance of the Bonds See "PLAN OF FINANCING" and "SOURCES AND USES OF FUNDS."

-The Bonds are being issued under the authority granted to the City under the Illinois Constitution of 1970 and are authorized by an ordinance adopted by the City Council of the City (the "City Council") on June 17, 2015 (the "Bond Ordinance") The Bonds of each Series will be issued pursuant to a separate Trust Indenture, each dated as of July 1, 2015 (each an "Indenture" and collectively the "Indentures") between the City and Zions First National Bank, Chicago, Illinois, as trustee for such Series.
-As used herein with reference to the Bonds of a Series, the term "Trustee" refers to the Trustee for that Series of Bonds.
+The Bonds are being issued under the authority granted to the Cily under the Illinois Constitution of 1970 and arc authorized by an ordinance adopted by the City Council of the City (the "City Council") on June 17, 2015 (the "Bond Ordinance") The Bonds of each Series will be issued pursuant lo a separate Trust Indenture, each dated as of July I. 2015 (each an "Indenture" and collectively ihe "Indentures") between the City and Zions First National Bank, Chicago, Illinois, as trustee for such Series As used herein with reference to the Bonds of a Series, the term "Trustee" refers to the Trustee for that Series of Bonds insurance, and education services and health care are among the Chicago region's largest industry sectors.
+The City's transportation and distribution network includes Chicago O'Hare International Airport, ranked fifth worldwide and second in the United States in 2013 in terms of total passengers, rail traffic interchanges for the country's six largest freight railroad companies, and two ports capable of handling ocean-going ships and barges.
+Tourism and business travel lo Chicago accounted for an estimated 50 million visitors in 2014.
+See APPENDIX B-"ECONOMIC AND DEMOGRAPHIC INFORMATION."